design system

 Making it reusable

-Let’s say you build a complete website (you decide what complete is, it could be just three files an index.html a style.css and a script.js) and now you would like to build a second website.
-Instead of starting from scratch, you could copy the three files from the ‘complete’ website and use them to build another website.
-And voila!
-You have just created a simple custom framework for building websites.
+Let’s say you build a complete website using any of the above stacks, and now you want to build a second one.
+Instead of starting from scratch, you could copy the files from the complete website and use them to make the second website…

-You have basically decided that the three files are all you need for a website, so those three files become the framework for your next website (obviously, you will have to edit the file contents to match the content of the next website).
 This is an overview of what a framework is.
-So, anytime you hear someone say framework, just imagine it as someone’s or a group of peoples idea of the files and tools you need to build a project.
+So, anytime you hear someone say framework, imagine it as someone’s idea of the tools and tech you need to build a project.

 Third-party framework, AKA someone else built it.

-This is when you decide to copy someone else’s idea of a ‘complete’ combination of tools.
+This is when you copy someone else’s idea of a tech stack.

-There’s hundreds of frameworks in existence of not thousands or as many as there are developers with ‘complete’ projects, but we’ll only mention a few popular ones like Laravel, MEAN, MERN, Django etc.
+There are many frameworks in existence—arguably as many as there are developers with ‘complete’ projects.
+However, we’ll only mention a few popular ones, such as Laravel, MEAN, MERN, Django, etc.

-Major frameworks will have all 5 foundational elements integrated
+Major frameworks will have all five foundational elements integrated.

 Laravel tech stack infographic